 A shot in the dark and a stab in the dark are two idioms that have the same meaning.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of a shot in the dark and a stab in the dark, where these terms came from and some examples of their use in sentences.

 A shot in the dark may mean a wild guess or an attempt that has very little chance of being successful.
 A shot in the dark is usually attempted when all other ideas have failed, and may be considered a last-ditch effort.
 The idea is of attempting to hit a target without being able to see it.
 George Bernard Shaw is credited as being the first to use a shot in the dark in a metaphorical sense, in The Saturday Review in 1895.